Deo-Ekodi/Deo-Ekodi/README.md

 <!-- Introduction -->
-# 👋 Hello, I'm [Deo Ekodi]!
+# 👋 Hello, I'm Deo Ekodi!

-I'm a [Student] based in [Nakuru, Kenya].
-I have a passion for [anything computer-related] and a keen interest in [transforming the future of Civil Engineering and its practices].
+I'm a Student based in Nakuru, Kenya.
+I have a passion for anything computer-related and a keen interest in transforming the future of Civil Engineering and its practices.

 <!-- Social Media Badges -->
 ## 🌐 Connect with Me